16 Key Benefits of an Organic Mattress: Are They Worth It?

 3. Helps Mattress Recycling

-Mattresses made from organic materials are easier to recycle and are biodegradable, meaning they will fully decompose when they finally reach end of life.
+Organic materials make mattresses easier to recycle and are biodegradable, meaning they will fully decompose when they finally reach end of life.

 Although most of the materials in synthetic mattresses can be recycled, in practice 90% are not due to the challenges and low adoption of mattress recycling.
 Those that aren't recycled take decades to decompose in landfills, and often contribute to environmental pollution.